-I can pinpoint the exact meal that was the problem, we stopped one evening at a pizza parlour not far from the campsite.
-It didn't look the most hygienic of eating places, however our travelling companions wanted pizza, so pizza it had to be.
+I can pinpoint the exact meal that was the problem.
+We stopped one evening at a pizza parlour not far from the campsite, it didn't look the most hygienic of eating places, however, our travelling companions wanted pizza so pizza it had to be.

 The pizzas served were half cooked and disgusting, but we were all hungry.
 My pizza came out with prawns, mussels, and whole squid on it... yuk!
 Being English obviously didn't help and the service was lousy too.

 Leaving half eaten pizzas we paid and left.
 Just 24 hours later I had raging food poisoning and an already miserable holiday—due to the bickering travelling companions from hell—was even more miserable.
 A few days later one of our travelling companions got food poisoning from mussels, however, she didn't end up with a food allergy.

 The problems with wheat started slowly after that.
 Once I was recovered from the food poisoning I noticed that after eating pasta and pizza I needed to visit the bathroom immediately.
 Bread, biscuits, cakes etc. didn't initially have an effect.

 Then I became more sensitive to anything containing wheat, but pasta and pizza were always the most devastating to my body, leaving me with such severe diarrhoea I would feel dizzy and weak afterwards.
 Other side effects were bloating, stomach pains, body/joint pain, stiff hands every morning on waking, headaches, mood swings, and general poor health.